 Last but not least, every cent we earn being ambassadors of our own homeland, stays for our region, native communities, and families.

 The best recommendation we can give to any future visitors from the get-go is to be prepared and be willing to be integrated into a fairly nomadic experience that possesses only the most minimal and essential necessities.
-We believe that by being aware of all this, we all be able to allow ourselves to embrace and be embraced by a very unique and nonjudgmental journey in the depths of a natural environment as complex as the Amazon rainforest, a once in a lifetime experience that has no room for comforts, luxuries or prejudices.
+We believe that by being aware of all this, we all be able to allow ourselves to embrace and be embraced by a unique and nonjudgmental journey in the depths of a natural environment as complex as the Amazon rainforest, a once-in-a-lifetime experience that has no room for comforts, luxuries or prejudices.

 The purpose and the mission of our team during every expedition, and survival experience will always be to give each visitor the feeling of being part of this extraordinary ecosystem, exploring it in the most safest and responsible way.